Wandering (dementia): Prevention

-The most common form of wandering prevention is for a caregiver to remain in the company of the person likely to wander, so the caregiver can either accompany them or prevent them from wandering when the situation occurs.
+The most common form of wandering prevention is for a caregiver to remain in the company of the person likely to wander, so the caregiver can either accompany them or prevent them from wandering.

+Locked doors can keep people from entering unsafe places or leaving a building without supervision.

 Other methods used to prevent wandering, or simply to reduce the risk of wandering, may include sedative drugs, physical restraints, physical barriers, 24-hour real-time surveillance, or tracking devices.
-The ethics of these methods have been frequently called into question; the use of physical restraints, for example is widely considered to be inhumane.
+The ethics of some methods have been frequently called into question; the use of physical restraints, for example, is widely considered to be inhumane.
 Tracking devices of several kinds have been evaluated.

 Much of the literature on wandering concerns institutional residents.
 Studies on wandering from private residences are insufficient for comparison of prevention via drugs versus other methods.

 The risk of wandering can be reduced by several low-tech and minimally intrusive techniques.
 For example, placing a visual barrier such as a curtain or a black area rug across a doorway may mimic a hole, thus discouraging elopement behaviors.

 Wandering can be due to a person searching for stimulation.
 If a wanderer does not purposefully attempt to escape the location where they are, a minimal barrier can deter wandering behaviour.
 However, some wanderers will look for a familiar route, place, or area from their past, while others will simply "explore".

 Some cases of wanderers operating vehicles and driving either aimlessly or along a familiar route, road, or highway have been reported.

 In response to wandering seniors, 25 states in the US have adopted Silver Alert programs.
 Silver Alert is similar to Amber alert to notify the public of missing seniors with dementia and other cognitive disabilities.